Russia threatens to cancel grain deal with Ukraine - ExBulletin

 “The United States and England have taken action in terms of payment and insurance but we have to be fair, the problems remain,” he said, adding that barriers remained.

-Lavrov, who arrived in Ankara on Thursday, is due to meet President Recep Tayyip Erdogan later in the day, a Turkish official told AFP.
+Lavrov, who arrived in Ankara on Thursday, is due to meet President Recep Tayyip Erdogan later in the day, a Turkish official said.
+AFP.

 NATO member Turkey, which enjoys good relations with Russia and Ukraine, has pushed the two countries to resume peace talks after talks broke down last year.

-“Any negotiation should be based on taking into account Russian interests, Russian concerns,” Lavrov said.
+“Any negotiation should be based on taking into account Russian interests and concerns,” Lavrov said.

-“These should be the principles on which the new world order will be based,” adding that Russia rejects a “unipolar world order run by ‘one hegemon’.”
+“These should be the principles on which the new world order will be based,” adding that Russia rejects a unipolar world order led by “one hegemon.”

-Russia has long said it is waging a struggle against US dominance on the world stage, and says the Ukrainian offensive is part of that struggle.
+Russia has long declared that it is waging a struggle against American dominance on the world stage and says the Ukrainian offensive is part of that struggle.

 The Kremlin said this week it had no choice but to continue its year-long offensive in Ukraine, seeing no diplomatic solution.

-Cavusoglu, whose country hosted talks between Russia and Ukraine last year, expressed “concern about the escalation of the war in the spring”, calling for the resumption of dialogue.
+Cavusoglu, whose country hosted talks between Russia and Ukraine last year, expressed concern that the war could escalate in the spring, calling for a resumption of dialogue.

 Meanwhile, Russia is brokering talks to normalize relations between Turkey and Syria after years of tension since the Syrian civil war, which has claimed 500,000 lives and displaced millions since 2011.